mcpython4-coding/core/doc/tasks.md

 FML
 - make the exception screen scrollable
 - load JavaFML only when needed (e.g. via a flag, maybe --enable-fml)
-- implement all of the instructions
+- implement all the instructions
 - runtime mod reload
 - an attachable debugger for certain functions / opcode regions with ui [maybe in second window?]
 - a bytecode viewer for debugging single instructions [in-game, via some callback and continue system]